Deeds Of Reconveyance: A Guide To What Happens When You’ve Repaid Your Mortgage

 What Is A Deed Of Reconveyance?

-A deed of reconveyance is a legal document that indicates the transfer of a property’s title from lender to borrower.
+A deed of reconveyance is a legal document that indicates the transfer of a property’s title from lender to borrower – legally referred to as the trustor – in deed of trust states.
 The deed of reconveyance is typically issued after the borrower has paid off their mortgage in full.

-Some states do not use mortgages but use deeds of trust.
+Some states use deeds of trust instead of mortgages.
 These deeds document the details of how much is being borrowed, by whom and from whom.
-Depending on your state, you may receive what’s called a full reconveyance, which is a notarized document signed by a trustee.
+Depending on your state, you may receive what’s called a full reconveyance, which is signed by a trustee and a notary public.

-Also depending on your state, you may receive a satisfaction of mortgage document instead of a deed of reconveyance.
-Whether you get a deed of reconveyance, a full reconveyance or a satisfaction of mortgage document, it means the same thing: your loan has been paid in full and the lender no longer has an interest in your property.
-With your mortgage or deed of trust paid off, you cannot be foreclosed on by a financial institution.
+Whether you get a deed of reconveyance, a full reconveyance or a satisfaction of mortgage document, it means the same thing: your loan has been repaid in full and the lender no longer has an interest in your property.

 The Reconveyance Process

-Once you’ve repaid your loan in full, your lender contacts the title company to issue a deed of reconveyance.
-Depending on local laws, this must happen within 3 – 4 weeks of your final payment.
+Once you’ve repaid your loan in full, your lender contacts the title company to issue a deed of reconveyance in its proper form according to state law.
+This generally occurs within 3 – 4 weeks of your final payment.

-If you had a deed of trust, the title company will often give you a copy of it, along with your deed of reconveyance and the title to your home.
+If you have a deed of trust, the title company will often give you a copy of it, along with your deed of reconveyance and the title to your home.